AliBaheri/alibaheri/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Assistant Professpr of Research | Director of Safe AI Lab, West Virginia University
+description: Assistant Professor | Director of Safe AI Lab, Rochester Institute of Technology

 #Contacts.
 Moto.
 Etc.